Low latency optical-based mode tracking with machine learning deployed on FPGAs on a tokamak

-For the ground truths (or training labels), we used the sine and cosine components of the $n=1$ mode determined from an in-vessel low-field-side magnetic sensor array (FB3).
-This sensor array has been used extensively during previous mode control experiments and for evaluating other non-magnetic mode tracking methods, therefore by accurately reproducing these signals the camera-based mode tracking system should achieve similar mode suppression results.
+For the ground truths (or training labels), we used the sine and cosine components of the $n=1$ mode determined from an in-vessel low-field-side magnetic sensor array (FB3). \yw{These mode components were calculated using Fourier decomposition through least squares fitting.}\yw{ The FB3 as well as other arrays} has been used extensively during previous mode control experiments and for evaluating other non-magnetic mode tracking methods, therefore by accurately reproducing these signals the camera-based mode tracking system should achieve similar mode suppression results.
 In future iterations of this system, the ground truth information may be acquired from alternative diagnostic or numerical source that requires extensive post-shot analysis in order to better leverage the strengths of CNNs for image regression and low-latency inference through FPGAs.